hamzamsalah/hamzamsalah.github.io/my_projects/project7.md

   </h2>
 </div>

 ### Project Overview
-I developed a comprehensive **Employee Performance System** to aid the Amazon OPS team in tracking and improving productivity for a department of 300+ employees.
+I developed a comprehensive **Employee Performance System** to aid the Amazon OPS team in tracking and improving productivity for a department of **300+ employees**.

 This advanced Excel-based tool acts as a central hub for performance analytics.
-It automates the ingestion of raw data using **Power Query** and utilizes complex formulas (including linear regression) to forecast headcount and identify training needs.
+It automates the ingestion of raw data using **Power Query** and utilizes complex formulas (including **Time Series Forecasting**) to forecast hourly headcount needs and identify training gaps.
 The system allows managers to make instant, data-driven decisions to optimize workflow and safety.

 [Github Repo](https://github.com/hamzamsalah/Amazon_Project)

 #### Key Insights
 - **10% Performance Increase:** Improved sorting efficiency across the department.
 - **High Volume Processing:** Supported the processing of over **262,000 items**.
-- **Data-Driven Training:** Identified performance gaps, leading to targeted training initiatives for 50+ employees.
+- **Data-Driven Training:** Identified performance gaps, leading to targeted training initiatives for **50+ employees**.

 ### Dashboard
 ![Amazon Dashboard]({{ site.baseurl }}/assets/amaz_dash.png)